 But this does not mean all of the 14 million or 24 million will be “thrown off” health insurance or “lose” health insurance.

-Some of the people who would be uninsured would choose not to have insurance, because they had decided to obtain health insurance only to avoid a penalty under the ACA’s individual mandate; the replacement bill eliminates the mandate.
+Many of the people who would be uninsured, at least initially, would choose not to have insurance, because they had decided to obtain health insurance only to avoid a penalty under the ACA’s individual mandate; the replacement bill eliminates the mandate.
 Others, such as elderly Americans, would not get insurance because the premiums are too high.
 (The replacement bill would allow the elderly to be charged five times as much as the youngest insured, compared with a 3:1 ratio under the ACA.)
 Many of the uninsured people would lose insurance because of reductions in Medicaid enrollment — after some states discontinue the Medicaid expansion under Obamacare.

 The CBO estimated that the GOP bill would lead to 14 million fewer people insured than under Obamacare by 2018.
 Six million of 14 million would be people who now have coverage in the individual insurance market; 5 million would be people with coverage under Medicaid; and 2 million would be people with coverage through their employers, who also would no longer be required to provide insurance.
 (The remainder come from other insurance shifts.)